An Introduction to High Availability for Power Systems Running IBM i

 your vulnerability to planned and unplanned downtime.
 HA clearly is a significant component in an overall data recovery/system availability strategy, but it often takes a variety of software and even hardware components to provide maximum protection against all exposures to downtime.
 Before looking at the details of high availability, let’s take a quick look at the cost of downtime and some of the primary strategies that are used to mitigate this cost.

 This paper presents an overview of IBM System i high availability to companies that are beginning to explore this powerful business continuity technology.
-It also walks through the critical components of high availability solutions, including data replication engines, system monitors, role swap capabilities, and the importance of autonomic processes.
-This paper also looks at the cost of planned and unplanned downtime, and a brief overview of disaster recovery strategies.
+It also take a look at the cost of planned and unplanned downtime, with a brief overview of disaster recovery strategies.